Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 - Employees are allowed to reject any hours or shifts added after schedule posting.

-- Employees who agree to work hours added after the schedule posting must provide written consent.
+- Workers who agree to work hours added after the schedule posting must provide written consent.

 - Employers must offer extra shifts to current employees.

-- Employers required to keep scheduling records for three years.
+- Businesses are required to keep scheduling records for three years.

 - Employers must give employees one hour of predictability pay for shifts added, canceled, or changed at the last minute.

-- Employers must provide fours hours of predictability pay when regular or on-call shifts are canceled within a day of their shift start times.
+- Companies must provide fours hours of predictability pay when regular or on-call shifts are canceled within a day of their shift start times.

 Oregon Fair Work Week Act